GeotrekCE/Geotrek-admin/docs/advanced-configuration/edition.rst

 Override translations
 ----------------------

-Translations are managed by https://weblate.makina-corpus.net/ where you can contribute.
+Translations are managed by `Weblate <https://weblate.makina-corpus.net/>`_  where you can contribute.
 But you can also override default translation files available in each module (for example those from trekking module available in ``/opt/geotrek-admin/lib/python3.6/site-packages/geotrek/trekking/locale/fr/LC_MESSAGES/django.po``).